CiscoCloud/vaquero-docs/docs/current/README.md

 - [Repo](https://github.com/CiscoCloud/vaquero) : Where development of vaquero is taking place.
 - [Waffle.io Issue Tracking](https://waffle.io/CiscoCloud/vaquero): How the team is tracking work and progress

-A bare metal configuration utility that network boots machinest based on user defined templates.
+A bare metal configuration utility that network boots machines based on user defined templates.
 We leverage iPXE and support cloud-config, ignition, kickstart, and untyped.

 # High Level Overview